manticoresoftware/manticoresearch/src/auth/spec.md

 1. **Create a User**
    Adds a new user with a password.
    - **Note**: The initial administrator user must be created using the `searchd --auth` bootstrap process.
 This `CREATE USER` command is intended for creating subsequent, non-admin users.
+   - Requires `admin` permission.
    - SQL Command:
      ```sql
      CREATE USER '<username>' IDENTIFIED BY '<password>';
      ```
    - The password is securely hashed and stored by the system.
+   - The provided password must satisfy the password policy rules defined in the **Configuration / Password Policy Model** section.
+   - Returns one row with columns: `token`, `username`, `generated_at`.
+   - If user already exists, command fails with `user '<username>' already exists`.
    - Example:
      ```sql
      CREATE USER 'readonly' IDENTIFIED BY 'readonlypassword';